 Surgeries may be planned procedures, such as a sterilization procedure or mass removal, or may be an emergency, such as an intestinal blockage.
 Regardless of your pet's need for surgery, we strive to make the procedure as safe and painless as possible.
 All patients undergoing surgery receive a pre-surgical exam, preemptive pain medications, IV catheter and fluids, and monitoring with ECG, blood pressure, temperature, and blood oxygen level and are attended by a technician throughout the entire procedure.

 Dental care is one of the most overlooked and under-estimated preventive care procedures in veterinary medicine.
 Dental disease can lead to chronic pain, difficulty eating, and other internal illnesses, such as heart, liver, and kidney disease.
 Regular dental cleaning can greatly improve a pet's quality of life.
 Many people are afraid to have their pet's teeth cleaned, due to the need for anesthesia, but here at Advanced Care Veterinary Hospital, we take great care to make sure that the anesthesia is as safe as possible.
 Each pet is an individual and has unique needs.
-To ensure that the pet is receiving the greatest care, each pets undergoing a dental cleaning has bloodwork, IV catheter and fluids, individualized anesthetic medications, monitoring with ECG, blood pressure, temperature, and blood oxygen levels, along with being monitored continuously throughout the procedure.
+To ensure that the pet is receiving the greatest care, each pet undergoing a dental cleaning has bloodwork, IV catheter and fluids, individualized anesthetic medications, monitoring with ECG, blood pressure, temperature, and blood oxygen levels, along with being monitored continuously throughout the procedure.
 Should we find that your pet requires more than a dental cleaning, we can provide extractions and periodontal gel treatments.
-Advanced dental procedures, such as root canals and caps are referred to a local veterinary dentist.

 In order to provide the best care possible, we have invested in diagnostic equipment in our hospital.
-We have the ability to perform complete blood counts, chemistry panels, electrolyte panels, urinalysis, pancreatitis tests, heartworm and tick tests, intestinal parasite exams, and skin and ear diagnostic tests in our hospital, so that your can get the results as quickly as possible, so that we can address any needs that your pet may have, without a delay in care.
+We have the ability to perform complete blood counts, chemistry panels, electrolyte panels, urinalysis, pancreatitis tests, heartworm and tick tests, intestinal parasite exams, and skin and ear diagnostic tests in our hospital, so that you can get the results as quickly as possible.
+This helps to address your pet's needs without a delay in care.
 Some advanced testing, such as thyroid testing, histopathology, cytology, and cultures are sent to an outside laboratory, so that the best results may be obtained.

 Sometimes imaging is required to provide information about the health of your pet.
 Radiographs (x-rays) are the most common imaging performed, and with out digital radiology system, we are able to take detailed, clear x-rays and get the images very quickly, decreasing stress on your pet.
 We also have the ability to email the x-rays for consultation with radiologists or surgeons, should the need arise.
 We also have the ability to perform ultrasound in our hospital.
 Ultrasound helps to provide additional imaging, such as looking for changes inside the liver, urinary bladder, or kidneys.
 X-rays and ultrasound both provide information and neither is better than the other, but used together, helps to provide the most accurate information regarding the health of your pet.